CraigYanitski/mescli/README.md

 MESCLI will be a CLI messaging app, and is currently in development.
 I want secure end-to-end encryption of the messages, as well as a double ratchet for improved security.
 There will preferably be markup support, eventually including a maths mode.
-It is not yet known whether a server will be made public.
+It is not yet known whether a server will be made public (obviously a public server is necessary to make this functional beyond testing).
-More likely than not, this will have iterations over several stages.
+More likely than not, this will have many iterations over several stages.

 ## Motivation

 I am fascinated by cryptology, so I wanted to attempt my own implementation of an end-to-end messaging service.
+I will also use this as a platform to test my own cryptographic algorithms.

 ## Development